medicharlachiranjeevi/phusion-passenger-docker-rails/README.md

 ## Start up scripts

 	Custom start up scripts can be added to `/ect/my_init.d` and will be executed during container start up.
+## Place your rails app in fun folder